 Sound is something without which we cannot imagine our life.
 Everything around us is associated with sound waves.
-Chirping of birds, drilling of machine, alarm clock beeping, playing a guitar, bouncing of ball, etc., everything produces sound.
+Chirping of birds, drilling of machine, alarm clock beeping, playing the guitar, bouncing of the ball, etc., everything produces sound.
 But have you ever thought how do we hear these sounds?
 What really is sound?

 Now think how the sound produced by drums is heard by us?
 How is this transferred to our ears?
 Let us understand this with the help of an experiment.

 - Take a bell jar.
-Bell jar is a laboratory equipment used for creating vacuum.
+Bell jar is a laboratory equipment used for creating a vacuum.
 Its shape is similar to that of a bell.

 - Place an electric bell in the bell jar.

 - Start pumping out the air of the sealed bell jar.
-As we start pumping out the air, the sound of electric bell coming out of bell jar starts fading.
+As we start pumping out the air, the sound of an electric bell coming out of bell jar starts fading.

 This means that still the sound is being produced but now we cannot hear it.
 This is because sound waves always need a medium to propagate.
 In the bell jar, it was, hence sound waves cannot travel.

 If you wish to learn more physics concepts like working of an electric bell and more with the help of interactive video lessons, download BYJU’S – The Learning App.